Leave of Absence/Withdrawal Information

 That is a question of perspective.
 It can be a helpful choice in supporting your ability to seek degree completion.
 However, it is important to consider what you will do while on leave to help you achieve your goals and to have a plan.

-If you're struggling with anxiety about social stigma, how time away may impact you academically or socially, or how to plan out your leave & return, please reach out to one of the people listed in the contacts at the bottom of this page for support.
+If you're struggling with anxiety about social stigma, how time away may impact you academically or socially, or how to plan out your leave & return, please reach out to the Enrollment Specialist or talk with a trusted faculty, staff or other member of our community.

 What if I need to take a leave for a medical reason?